 What should you do if you, or someone you know, has been scammed?

-You should also tell your Neighbourhood Watch coordinator, so that they can warn others in your area that this particular type of scam is being attempted.
+- Tell your Neighbourhood Watch Coordinator: They can warn others in your area that this particular type of scam is being attempted.
 They will not reveal to anyone else that you have been a victim of it.

 If you spot a scam, Which? has some advice on who you should report it to.
 This depends on whether it’s an email scam, telephone scam or another type of fraud.
 Here’s the advice from Which?…